erizov/Professor/semester_2/lecture_09_behavioral_patterns/strategy/README.md

 ### Short Description

-A behavioral design pattern that defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+A behavioral design pattern that defines a family of algorithms, encapsulates each one, and makes them interchangeable at runtime.
+Solves problems like algorithm selection, payment method handling, and compression strategy selection.
+Example: Choosing between different sorting algorithms (QuickSort, MergeSort) based on data characteristics.
+Works by defining a common interface for algorithms and allowing clients to select and use them interchangeably.

 **Key Characteristics:**
 - **Time Complexity**: Varies